Skip to main content

 Christopher Gangemi

-An East Hampton Town Board vote on the proposed rezoning of two parcels of land here, at 152 Three Mile Harbor Road and 33 West Drive, to make way for a condominium development of up to 79 units, will not be held Thursday evening, as was mentioned as a possibility in this week's print version of The Star.
+An East Hampton Town Board vote on the proposed rezoning of two parcels of land here, at 152 Three Mile Harbor Road and 33 West Drive, to make way for a condominium development of up to 79 units, will not be held Thursday evening, as had been mentioned as a possibility at a town board work session and subsequently in this week's print version of The Star.

 According to a statement by Patrick Derenze, the town's public information officer, it appears the proposal is now dead, and there are no plans for further discussion.